Exact recovery of planted cliques in semi-random graphs: Analysis

-Note that there are two kinds of terms in equations \prettyref{eq:sum_11}, \prettyref{eq:sum_33}, and \prettyref{eq:sum_44}, one, which only depends on the SDP constraints, and the second, which uses the adjacency matrix of $\mathcal{G}$.
-Before we proceed, we introduce a new matrix for convenience. \begin{definition} Let $B$ be a $n \times n$ sized centered matrix (i.e. $\E[B] = 0$) defined as follows.
-Here $A$ denotes the adjacency matrix of the input graph (before the action of monotone adversary).
+Note that there are two kinds of terms in equations \ref{eq:sum_11}, \ref{eq:sum_33}, \ref{eq:sum_44}, and \ref{eq:sum_66} which only depends on the SDP constraints, and the second, which uses the adjacency matrix of $\mathcal{G}$.
+Before we proceed, we introduce a new matrix for convenience. \begin{definition} Let $B$ be a $n \times n$ sized centered matrix (i.e., ${\rm I\!E}[B] = 0$) defined as follows.

 \end{definition}